FairINC/FairINC/README.md

 😄 Pronouns: ...
 He/Him

 ⚡ Fun fact: ...
 Richard Stallman is one of the single most underappreciated creators in the world!
-Free Assange.

 ## Welcome to Brews Beyond Borders!